xtuml/mc/doc/notes/8219_editorIO/8219_editorIO_ant.md

 signatures in the activity files are read-only copies.
 When structure is king, the signature is edited and maintained in Model Explorer.
-When structure is king, the signature in the activity file is validated against the `.dom` MASL representation and either "marked with squigglies" or actually synchronized automatically by the editor.
+When structure is king, the signature in the activity file is validated against the `.mod` MASL representation and either "marked with squigglies" or actually synchronized automatically by the editor.

 5.3.2 Text Is King
 When text is king, the signatures in the MASL activity file are the definitive master copy.
 The structural representation must be synchronized from this textual definition.
+Note that this type of synchronization is a challenge in the presence of "UUID-based" structural models.
+So, careful consideration needs to be made about attempting this before a "natural, naming identifier" -based structural modeling language is in place.

 5.3.3 Most Recent Is King
 Eventually, we need the best of both worlds.
 The file with the most